keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

-The code above demonstrates complexity in the dimensions of:
+The code above demonstrates effects in the dimensions of:

-* **Synchronous IO** as database queries and network calls are implicitly synchronous.
+* **IO** as database queries and network calls are implicitly synchronous.
+Configuration acts as an implicit input.
 * **Presence** as an `Employee` may not be found or their `Paycheck` not calculated.
+Configured banking information may not have associated values.
-* **Validation** where the `"SUCCESS"` response from the `achClient` is the only check performed.
+* **Validity** where the `"SUCCESS"` response from the `achClient` is the only check performed.
 Other responses are simply not handled.
-* **Implicit input** where the company's bank routing and account numbers are read from an external location.
-* **Implicit output** where logging occurs but swallows errors, resulting in opaque `false` return cases.
+* **Success** where logging occurs but swallows errors, resulting in opaque `false` return cases.
 Exceptions also bubble up from database and network operations.

-_These complexities are not obvious from the code above_.
+_These effects are not obvious from the code above_.
 I have rewritten it to handle all undesirable cases to highlight where complexity exists:

 :::{.numberLines}
 ```java